doctea/usb_midi_clocker_hardware/README.md

 ## MIDI expander

 - Seems to be working on first attempt!
-- IMPROVE: pitch spacing of the resistors/capacitors to allow common components to fit a little better (slightly wide resistor spacing, slightly narrower capacitor spacing)
+- IMPROVE: pitch spacing of the resistors/capacitors to allow common components to fit a little better (slightly wider resistor spacing, slightly narrower capacitor spacing)
 - IMPROVE: maybe add protection diodes to protect the Teensy's GPIO pins in the event of wrong thing being connected?
+- IMPROVE: Make panel double-sided (in+outs 1-4 on one side, 5-6 on the other)
+- IMPROVE: probably possible to do this in 2hp instead of 3hp

 ## USB+SD expander

--
+- TODO: Add a way to directly power USB Host from case's 5V
+- TODO: IMPORTANT!
+Label the USB Host pins so that can tell which end is ground!